curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 The supported CWL subset is specified as a part of the RED jsonschema description in the `cc-core` Python package.
 Use the following `faice` command to show the jsonschema.
-The relevant section of the schema is `definitions.cli`
+The relevant section of the schema is `definitions.cli`.

 ```bash
 faice schema show red